Griffan/FASTQuick/Readme.md

-    --sam_out Bool  If output sam file[default output bam file] --in_idx_prefix	STR	Input prefix of all the index files --out_prefix	STR	prefix of variety of output files --n	float	Maximum edit distance if the value is INT, or the fraction of missing alignments given 2% uniform base error rate if FLOAT.
+    --sam_out Bool  If output sam file[default output bam file] --in_idx_prefix	STR	Input prefix of all the index files --out_prefix	STR	prefix of variety of output files --n	FLOAT	Maximum edit distance if the value is INT, or the fraction of missing alignments given 2% uniform base error rate if FLOAT.
 In the latter case, the maximum edit distance is automatically chosen for different read lengths.
 [0.04]
     --o	INT	Maximum number of gap opens [1]
     --e	INT	Maximum number of gap extensions, -1 for k-difference mode (disallowing long gaps) [-1] --i	INT	Disallow an indel within INT bp towards the ends [5] --d	INT	Disallow a long deletion within INT bp towards the 3’-end [16] --l	INT	Take the first INT subsequence as seed.
 If INT is larger than the query sequence, seeding will be disabled.
-For long reads, this option is typically ranged from 25 to 35 for ‘-k 2’. [inf]
+For long reads, this option is typically ranged from 25 to 35 for ‘-k 2’.
+[32]
     --k	INT	Maximum edit distance in the seed [2]
     --m	INT	Maximum entries in the queue [2000000]
     --t	INT	Number of threads [1]